BLCM/DataDumper/README.md

 theoretically work fine on Windows as well.
 Just remember to update those file paths in the scripts!

+### A Note About Character Data

+The original version of this dump process fully automated getting object dumps for all characters and vehicles, by using PythonSDK's ability to load packages on the backend.
+It turns out that doing so will omit six objects from the dumps, though (and technically will include some objects in the dumps which never get loaded by the game while actually playing it).
+So *technically*, to get the full object set, you'll have to do some manual work to load a character, get the object dumps, then load the next character, get *those* object dumps, etc.  Alternatively, if you don't mind having the not-actually-in-the-game objects in your dumps, you could do the fully-automated process, and then just do a handful of manual dumps, putting them into your `Launch.log` where appropriate.
+The objects which are missing from the fully-automated method are:

+- `GD_Attributes_Lilac.Init_PlayerSkillDamage_AdditionalDamagePerLvl`
+- `GD_Attributes_Lilac.Init_PlayerSkillDamage_Part2`
+- `GD_Attributes_Lilac.Init_PsychoSkillDamage`
+- `GD_Balance_HealthAndDamage.Init_PlayerSkillDamage_AdditionalDamagePerLvl`
+- `GD_Balance_HealthAndDamage.Init_PlayerSkillDamage_Part2`
+- `GD_Tulip_DeathTrap.AI.WillowAIDef_DeathTrap:AIBehaviorProviderDefinition_1.Behavior_DeathTrapSoundFix`

+The first three will be present if you load up Krieg, and the next three can be dumped when Gaige is loaded.
+(The `GD_Balance_HealthAndDamage` objects also show up for Maya, and possibly others, but since you're grabbing the DeathTrap one anyway, you may as well just grab them from Gaige.)

+After finding out about the missing data (at first I'd only known about `Init_PlayerSkillDamage_AdditionalDamagePerLvl`), I'd also done manual dumps for all vehicles, just in case I was missing anything.
+It turns out that I wasn't, but the manual character-dump process below also includes vehicles in the manual steps.
+That's not really necessary, but if you're doing the character work already it's not *that* much more.

+Whether or not those six objects are worth going through each character to dump manually is certainly up to you.
+In the end, if I wasn't doing these to provide "clean" BLCMM OE dumps, I probably wouldn't care, though the data that I'm providing for OE is now constructed using the manual dumps.

+### Original, Fully-Automated Dumps

 0. Install the `DataDumper` mod into PythonSDK's `Mods` dir, copy the scripts in `scripts` to your `WillowGames` folder (where your `Logs` and `SaveData` dirs are), make sure you can activate "Data Dumper"